stfc-academy/website/documentation/contributing.md

 # Introduction
 Thank you for being interested in contributing content to `stfc.academy`!
 This guide will walk you through how to contribute content in the form of articles on the page.

+**NOTE**: This guide is still a work in progress.
+If you have any questions at all, please submit an Issue or reach out on our [Discord Channel](https://discord.gg/e4GnPhtwQg).

 # Built with Docusaurus
 `stfc.academy` is built using _Docusaurus_, a "Static Site Generator" by Meta/Facebook used to create documentation websites.
 Information on the internal workings on specifics of Docusaurus can be found [on their website](https://docusaurus.io/docs).
 However, this guide should give you a quick start for contributing to `stfc.acadmey`.